-Crawl/Crawling: The term crawling refers to the process of search engine spiders analysing and gathering information about a web page and sending the data back.
-After a web page has been crawled, the search engines gather the relevant data to index the page into its search result pages.
-The web page then gets ranked accordingly in terms of its relevancy with the keyword been searched.
+Crawl/Crawling: The term crawling refers to the process of search engine spiders analysing and gathering information about a web page and sending the data back to the source (search engines).
+After a web page has been crawled, the search engines gather all relevant data to index the page into its search result pages.
+The web page then gets ranked accordingly in terms of its relevancy with the search query been searched.

 CRO: CRO is an acronym for conversion rate optimisation.
-Much like search engine optimisation, CRO is focused on improving the conversion rate of a website by optimising and changing different components of a website to ultimately have it driving more sales or leads.
+Much like search engine optimisation, CRO is focused on improving the conversion rate of a website by optimising and changing different components of the site to ultimately have it driving more sales or leads.

 CSS: CSS is an acronym for cascading style sheet.
 A CSS is used to control the styling and appearance of a website.

-De-Index: De-Indexation is when a site or web page has been excluded and removed from the SERPs.
+De-Index: De-Indexation is when a site or web page has been excluded and removed from the search engine result page.
 De-indexation is most likely to occur as a result of implementing Black Hat SEO or unethical optimisation techniques.

 Dofollow Links: A dofollow link is a link which passes along link equity to the target URL.
 Dofollow links are links which directly contribute to the increase of a website's authority as well as increasing page rankings on the SERPs.

 Domain Age: A website's domain age refers to the amount of time a website has been registered.
 Search engines typically prioritise older sites in comparison with newly registered websites.